 Why hello!
-My name is Heather and I am a stay at home parent of three school-aged kids, and I work part-time for a Private Investigative firm doing surveillance investigations (free advice: live an honest life and you won’t have anyone following you around with a camcorder!).
-Within the following posts of persmission2speakfreely, I share compelling personal stories, interview fascinating people, and “figure stuff out” by doing a ton of research and putting my spin various random topics (like serial killers, of all things).
+My name is Heather and I am a stay-at-home parent, writer, volunteer, and traveler.
+Within the following posts of persmission2speakfreely, I share compelling personal stories, interview fascinating people, and “figure stuff out” by doing a ton of research and putting my spin on various random topics (like serial killers and my interesting Gen X childhood).
 My background is in politics and I have worked and volunteered on Capitol Hill for many years.
-In my free time I like to do fun family activities, read, travel, and hike out West.
+I also embarked on a brief career in surveillance investigation.
+In my free time, I like to do fun family activities, read, travel, camp, hike, play games, and have deep conversations with good friends.
 It’s hard to pin me down and you don’t put baby in a corner, but if I had to summarize the reason I blog, it would be that I like to share interesting stories that point people to God – because God really is the lead writer and Editor in Chief of every story.
-I write in a folksy and transparent manner because I don’t think I’m any better than you and I’m really not trying to overly impress you.
-I don’t publish a lot (which is less work for you!) but my goal is to deliver great content with every blog post.
-Sign up to receive my posts!
-Now before you leave, check out a few things below real quick….
+I recently wrote a book on the topic of deliverance and spiritual warfare!
+In a nutshell, the book tells my story of what drove me to seek a Christian deliverance, how a friend and I then started our own make-shift deliverance ministry, and how I learned to broadly apply the principles of spiritual warfare all over the place to reduce demonic activity in other people (like my kids) and places (like my home – goodbye ghosts!).
+Here is a link to my book: A Path to Freedom Through Deliverance: Reducing Demonic Activity in People and Places: Pulkstenis, Heather, Anthony, Tamatha, Appleby, Dr. David: 9781965016084: Amazon.com: Books

 I am an over-protective mom of two beautiful teenage girls (and one boy), so I decided to do a “ton of research” over a period of four months to learn about all things pertaining to serial killers and other bad guys (and how to avoid them).
 So here is all the work that you didn’t have to do: Protecting our Girls from Serial Killers – Part I.